A group of students working at a table

 If you are shortlisted for interview you will usually be notified within one month of the application deadline which you met.
 Where applications are still accepted after the final standard University deadline, you will be informed whether or not you are invited for interview shortly after applications close.
 In both cases you should expect to receive one to two weeks’ notice of an interview and it is expected that interviews will take place around five to six weeks after an application deadline.

 If invited you can expect to be interviewed by at least two people.
-The interview could take place face-to-face, by telephone or video link such as Teams.
+Interviews are held remotely.

 The major part of the interview will be the technical interview in which you will be asked questions on material relevant to the course.
 In addition, you will be asked why you would like to undertake the course and there will be opportunity for you to ask questions (although these questions are not taken into account when assessing interview performance).